The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Next-Generation Matrix for Petri Nets

 \subsection{Next-Generation Matrix for Ordinary Differential Equations}

-The method for calculating $R_0$ via the Next-Generation Matrix (NGM) laid out by Diekmann et al. \cite{diekmann1990definition, diekmann2000mathematical, diekmann2010construction} defines $R_0$ as the spectral radius of the next-generation matrix.
-Specifically, two matrices (transmission and transition matrices) are defined to find $R_0$, starting with $T$, which is defined as the transmission matrix.
+The Next-Generation Matrix (NGM) is a standard and widely-used technique in mathematical epidemiology for calculating $R_0$ from compartmental models.
+For additional methods for calculating $R_0$, see \cite{martcheva2015introduction}.
+The method for calculating $R_0$ via the NGM laid out by Diekmann et al. \cite{diekmann1990definition, diekmann2000mathematical, diekmann2010construction} defines $R_0$ as the spectral radius of the next-generation matrix.
+Specifically, two matrices (the transmission and transition matrices) are defined to calculate $R_0$, starting with $T$, which is defined as the transmission matrix.
 The transmission matrix outlines the production of new infections.
 Where elements within the matrices describe how people move from non-infected compartments to infected compartments.
-Next, they define $\Sigma$ as the transition matrix, which describes state changes due to individuals moving to other infected compartments, dying, or becoming immune.
+Next, they define $\Sigma$ as the transition matrix, which describes the state changes that occur when individuals move to other infected compartments, die, or become immune.
 To then find $R_0$ we take the dominant eigenvalue of $(-T\Sigma^{-1})$ yielding $R_0=\varphi(-T\Sigma^{-1})$.

 Alternatively, van den Driessche and Watmough \cite{van2002reproduction} outline a similar definition of $R_0$.
 Let $x=(x_1,…,x_n)^t$, with each $x_i\geq0$, be the number of individuals in each compartment.
-Let $n$ be the number of compartments with the first $m$ compartments being the infected compartments.
-We define $X_s$ as the set of all disease free states such that $X_s=\{x\geq0|x_i=0,i=1,...,m\}$.
-Then we define the transmission matrix, matrix $\mathcal{F}_i(x)$ to be the rate of appearance of new infections in compartment $i$.
+Let $n$ be the number of compartments, with the first $m$ compartments being the infected compartments.
+We define $X_s$ as the set of all disease-free states such that $X_s=\{x\geq0|x_i=0,i=1,\ldots,m\}$.
+Then we define the transmission matrix, matrix $\mathcal{F}_i(x)$, to be the rate of appearance of new infections in compartment $i$.
 We use two matrices $\mathcal{V}^+_i(x)$ and $\mathcal{V}^-_i(x)$ to describe the rate of transfer of individuals into compartment $i$ by all other means and the rate of transfer of individuals out of compartment $i$, respectively.
-From $\mathcal{V}^+_i(x)$ and $\mathcal{V}^-_i(x)$, we get the transition matrix, $\mathcal{V}_i=\mathcal{V}^-_i(x)-\mathcal{V}^+_i(x).$ The disease model itself has non-negative initial conditions with the system of equations following
+From $\mathcal{V}^+_i(x)$ and $\mathcal{V}^-_i(x)$, we get the transition matrix, $\mathcal{V}_i=\mathcal{V}^-_i(x)-\mathcal{V}^+_i(x).$ The disease model itself has non-negative initial conditions with the system of {equations following}